ShaniStaretz-ai/sqLite-Lec3-Dec-18-24/README.md

     always running forward, even on delete/failed insert
 * GROUP BY- to create groups by column name:
   * each return row is a group
-  * can add multiple paramters to do the group
+  * can add multiple parameters to do the group
   * the output data is about the group itself and not about the items in the group
   * if you want to filter with WHERE, need to add it before the GROUP BY:
     * this will filter first on all the rows and then make the groups.